canlab/2021_Ceko_MPA2_Aversive/README.md

         /patterns/PLS_CV_patterns contains CV image files (5 per model representing the 5 folds) for use within sample

-        /patterns/PLS_patterns contains full sample unthresholded pattern maps for use in independent samples
+        /patterns/PLS_patterns contains full sample unthresholded pattern maps for use in independent samples (these are the same maps as available in the public repo: Neuroimaging_Pattern_Masks/Multivariate_signature_patterns/2021_Ceko_MPA2_multiaversive)

         /patterns/PLS_patterns also contains bootstrapped unthr., unc01, unc001, and fdr-05 thresholded maps